 Guilt and regret

 Sharon mentioned that she feels guilty about being a burden on her family.
-She also feels guilty that she will be leaving her children without a mother.
+She also feels guilty that she’ll be leaving her children without a mother.

-In their last few months of life, a person might regret or feel guilty about many things.
+In the last few months of life, a person might regret or feel guilty about many things.
 We feel regret when we think that we should have done something differently.
 Or maybe there’s something we wish we had not done at all.
-We may feel guilty when we don’t meet our own or someone else’s expectations.
+We may feel guilty when we don’t meet our own or think we don’t meet someone else’s expectations.
 But how does it help anyone if you hold onto guilt or regret?
 Worrying endlessly about these things won’t make you feel better about them.
 It won’t improve your relationships with family members.
-It won’t ease the burden they are carrying.
+It won’t ease the burden they’re carrying.
 It won’t make you feel better.
 It won’t make you live longer.
 It will only make you feel bad.

 The people you love are grieving too.
 They know they’re about to lose you.
 How can you and those who love you find meaning in what’s happening?
 Try to talk to your loved ones about the grief and loss of dreams you’re all going through.
 Being able to rise above the grief and connect spiritually to something greater than one’s self might help your loved ones heal after you are gone.

 Talking with someone about these feelings – a partner, a dear friend, a spiritual advisor, someone you trust – can help you process these feelings so that they no longer weigh you down.
-It may take many attempts, but once you have done this you will feel a burden has been lifted and you can move on to the other physical and emotional tasks that make up the end of life.
+It may take many tries, but once you’ve done this you’ll feel a burden has been lifted and you can move on to the other physical and emotional tasks that are part of the end of life.
 There are many important tasks at the end of life, but coming to terms with the losses is one of the most painful.

 Anxiety and depression